dionjwa/NAppManager/README.md

 - A simple web interface is provided for shutting down, reverting, and deleting apps.
 - You can have a single server serving as many apps as you want, NAppManager makes sure only one version is running at once.

-It's only test with [Ubuntu Server running as Amazon EC2 instances][ubuntuamazon], but will likely run on any linux box.
+It's only tested with [Ubuntu Server running as Amazon EC2 instances][ubuntuamazon], but will likely run on any linux box with minor modifications.
 It requires HaXe and Python to build and deploy the application manager, but the deployed server apps themselves only need to be Node.js scripts.

 ### Please note: